 "Give me the necklace," Malchior barked, drawing the spell book over to him with a flick of his wrist.
 Beast Boy took it out of his pocket, all but throwing it in his cohort's direction.
-They had about two minute before the Titans burst in on them in, meaning time was of the essence.
+His reacquired communicator told him they had about two minutes until the Titans burst in on them in, meaning time was of the essence.

 "What do you need?"
 Beast Boy asked, hands shaking with anticipation and fear.

 "For you to be quiet!"
 He grit his teeth, watching as Malchior arranged a dozen candles in a circle before him.
 He took his place at the top of the circle, facing Beast Boy, who stood with his back against the door.
 As he let the book levitate before him, the candles lit themselves, casting eerie shadows through Raven's room.